OpenMS/pyopenms-docs/docs/source/datastructures_peak.rst

 The most important container for raw data and peaks is ``MSSpectrum`` which we have already worked with in the `Getting Started <getting_started.html>`_ tutorial.  ``MSSpectrum`` is a container for 1-dimensional peak data (a container of ``Peak1D``).
-You can access these objects directly, however it is faster to use the ``get_peaks()`` and .. py:func:: set_peaks() functions which use Python numpy arrays for raw data access.
+You can access these objects directly, by using an iterator or indexing.
 Meta-data is accessible through inheritance of the ``SpectrumSettings`` objects which handles meta data of a spectrum.

 In the following example program, a MSSpectrum is filled with peaks, sorted according to mass-to-charge ratio and a selection of peak positions is